cherryontech/website/src/assets/content/page/cohort.md

 ## **📋 Program Details**

-Our Spring 2024 Cohort is has closed.
-Stay tuned for announcements about the next cohort!

 The Cherry on Tech Cohort program connects you with like-minded individuals to form your own tech squad.
 Here's what you can expect:

 - **Program Duration:** 15 weeks with a time commitment of **7-10 hours per week**